siefkenj/IBLODEs/book/typst/modules/module1.typ

 depending on whether we record the change from the previous minute or up to the subsequent minute.
 Neither table gives the _instantaneous_ rate of change, but in both tables, the change is proportional to the number of ants.
 So, we can set up a model
+$
-$A'(n) = k A(n)$
+  A'(n) = k A(n)
+$
 where $k$ is a constant of proportionality that we will try to determine later.
-We've just written down a _differential equation_ with an undetermined parameter, $k$.
+We've just written down a _differential equation_ with an undetermined parameter $k$.

 #show_def("diffeq")

 We'd like to figure out what $k$ is.
-One way to do so is to solve the differential equation and find the values of $k$ so that our model correctly predicts the data.
+One way is to solve the differential equation and find which values of $k$ make our model correctly predict the data.
 This is called _fitting_ the model to data.

 #show_def("model_fit")

-Note that, in general, fitting a model to data doesn't necessarily produce _unique_ values for the unknown parameters, and a fitted model
+Note that in general, fitting a model to data doesn't necessarily produce _unique_ values for the unknown parameters, and a fitted model
 (especially when the data comes from real-world observations) usually doesn't reproduce the data exactly.
 However, in the case of these ants, we just might get lucky.